Explore resources to help your proposal succeed.

 Visiting International Faculty and Edmonds Faculty Abroad

 The college can support one visiting foreign faculty member per year for up to a quarter of teaching.
-The college will also support one Edmonds CC faculty to teach abroad for up to one quarter.
+The college will also support one Edmonds College faculty to teach abroad for up to one quarter.

 Other Faculty Resources:

 Northwest International Education Association (NIEA)

 NIEA sponsors an annual workshop centered on a global theme, co-sponsors a summer master teacher institute for community college faculty with the University of Washington Jackson School of International Studies, and sponsors mini-grants for faculty to develop units or entire courses for globalizing the curriculum.
 For more info visit www.nieawa.org, or email firstname.lastname@example.org